Gaurav0/ember-cli-jquery-ui/README.md

 ## Included Components

-At the moment, ember-cli-jquery-ui includes a two example components:
+At the moment, ember-cli-jquery-ui includes a three example components:

 1. `jqui-button`, which can be used in your application like this: